 On this property we found a cavern that ran under their water line.
 We only marked what part of the cavern we located.
 We were instructed to find the water leak and utility lines.
 We were not there to locate caverns, but we do note whatever we find during our location instructions.
 This cavern also had water running in it, so we marked that as well inside the white lines.

 No. If you wish to have a map to refer to in the future, we charge for this service.
-Please refer to the ordering section for pricing.
+Please call us for the pricing.

 Yes, the different shapes show what is happening with the water after leaking out of the pipe and where the leak is located in the pipe.
 Also, what is around or near the underground water can cause other shapes.
 An example is a cavern that the leaked water is falling into.
 This is not the case in the picture.
 The picture is showing two different waters.
 One is from the leaky water pipe that is caught under the asphalt and the other is a running underground stream that is about 50 feet from the leak's water.